landawn/mi-erp/README.md

 ## You mentioned the industry average is 10–50 lines of finished, debugged code per day for complex enterprise systems.
 But have you heard the stories about engineers who are 10× or even 100× more productive?

-Yes, the "10x Engineer" (and even "100x Engineer") is a real concept in software engineering, popularized by studies like those from Sackman, Erikson, and Grant.
+*AI*:  Yes, the "10x Engineer" (and even "100x Engineer") is a real concept in software engineering, popularized by studies like those from Sackman, Erikson, and Grant.
 However, relying on this for your resource plan relies on a fundamental misunderstanding of **how** those engineers achieve high productivity.

 Here is why the "10x Engineer" concept does not save this specific project plan: